-The goal of Quality Score is to provide searchers with the best information — and it can potentially save you money as an advertiser as well.
+Search engines use Quality Scores to pair users with the best info online — and it can also save you money as an advertiser.

 Here, you’ll find: